CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/1-State-of-the-Art-AI.md

 # State-of-the-Art AI

+⌛ Estimated Reading Time: 11 minutes.
+(2154 words)

 !!! abstract

      Over the last decade, the field of artificial intelligence (AI) has experienced a profound transformation, largely attributed to the successes in deep learning.
 This remarkable progress has redefined the boundaries of AI capabilities, challenging many preconceived notions of what machines can achieve.
 The following sections detail some of these advancements.

 ![Enter image alt description](Images/uOv_Image_1.jpeg)

-*Figure:** Once a benchmark is published, it takes less and less time to solve it.
-This can illustrate the accelerating progress in AI and how quickly AI benchmarks are “saturating”, and starting to surpass human performance on a variety of tasks. (**[source](https://www.science.org/content/article/computers-ace-iq-tests-still-make-dumb-mistakes-can-different-tests-help)**) **, From DynaBench.*
+*Figure:**Once a benchmark is published, it takes less and less time to solve it.
+This can illustrate the accelerating progress in AI and how quickly AI benchmarks are “saturating”, and starting to surpass human performance on a variety of tasks. (**[source](https://www.science.org/content/article/computers-ace-iq-tests-still-make-dumb-mistakes-can-different-tests-help)**)**, From DynaBench.*

 ## Language

 **Language-based tasks.** There have been transformative changes in sequence and language-based tasks, primarily through the development of large language models (LLMs).
 Early language models in 2018 struggled to construct coherent sentences.
 The evolution from these to the advanced capabilities of GPT-3 (Generative Pre-Trained Transformer) and ChatGPT within less than 5 years is remarkable.
 These models demonstrate not only an improved capacity for generating text but also for responding to complex queries with nuanced, common-sense reasoning.
 Their performance in various question-answering tasks, including those requiring strategic thinking, has been particularly impressive.

-**GPT-4. **One of the state-of-the-art language models in 2024 is OpenAI’s LLM GPT-4.
+**GPT-4.**One of the state-of-the-art language models in 2024 is OpenAI’s LLM GPT-4.
 In contrast with the text-only GPT-3 and follow-ups, GPT-4 is multimodal: it was trained on both text and images.
 This means that it can now not only generate text based on images but has also gained some other capabilities.
 GPT-4 saw an upgraded context window with up to 32k tokens (tokens ≈ words).
 The short-term memory limit of an LLM can be thought of as the model's ability to retain information from previous tokens within a certain context window.
 GPT-4 is trained via next-token prediction (autoregressive self-supervised learning).
 In 2018 GPT-1 was barely able to count to 10, while in 2024 GPT-4 can implement complex programmatic functions among other things.

 ![Enter image alt description](Images/WJw_Image_2.png)